The EL Education Study

 This work is funded by grants from the Templeton Foundation and the Einhorn Family Charitable Trust.

 Existing research on EL Education is very promising.
 One study conducted by Mathematica Policy Research was a quasi-experimental study of students from five EL Education middle schools (Nichols-Barrer & Haimson, 2013).

 Findings revealed positive and statistically significant impacts on student achievement after two years of student exposure and three years of student exposure.

 Additional research (also with Mathematica) is currently underway.
 Although existing research is very promising, to date there has been no research examining the ways in which EL Education cultivates ethical character in students, despite the importance of ethical character to the EL Education instructional model.

-The work will focus on four aspects of ethical character including empathy, compassion, respect and integrity.
-The research team (PI: Sara Rimm-Kaufman, University of Virginia; co-PI: Lia Sandilos, Temple University; Post-doctoral fellow: Shereen El Mallah) will be conducting research on the development of ethical character in EL Education and comparison schools as a group of students progress from the start of sixth to the end of seventh grade.
-The research team will work with a group of EL Education schools (ExCEL Team Schools) which will give these schools the unique opportunity to try new ways to assess the development of ethical character.
-Further, the researchers will engage a group of comparison schools who will also get access to new ways of measuring ethical character.
+The work focuses on four aspects of ethical character including empathy, compassion, respect and integrity.
+The research team (PI: Sara Rimm-Kaufman, University of Virginia; co-PI: Lia Sandilos, Temple University; Post-doctoral fellow: Shereen El Mallah) is conducting research on the development of ethical character in EL Education and comparison schools as a group of students progress from the start of sixth to the end of seventh grade.
+The research team is working with a group of EL Education schools (ExCEL Team Schools) which gives these schools the unique opportunity to try new ways to assess the development of ethical character.
+Further, the researchers are engaging a group of comparison schools who will also get access to new ways of measuring ethical character.

-The work will involve a two-year mixed methods study addressing a few key research questions.
+The work involves a two-year mixed methods study addressing a few key research questions.